arun8796/AWS-notes/cloudformation/README.md

 ```

 - **Format Version** (optional).
 Specifies the AWS CloudFormation template version that the template conforms to.
 The template format version is not the same as the API or WSDL version.
 The template format version can change independently of the API and WSDL versions.
 - **Description** (optional).
 A text string that describes the template.
 This section must always follow the template format version section.
+No default value is set if this field is not provided.
 - **Metadata** (optional).
 Objects that provide additional information about the template.
 - **Parameters** (optional).
 Specifies values that you can pass in to your template at runtime (when you create or update a stack).
 You can refer to parameters in the Resources and Outputs sections of the template.
 - **Mappings** (optional).
 A mapping of keys and associated values that you can use to specify conditional parameter values, similar to a lookup table.
 You can match a key to a corresponding value by using the Fn::FindInMap intrinsic function in the Resources and Outputs section.